 EPSRC is creating a new Supergen ORE Hub and will consult with the research community as well as industry and policy stakeholders on how best to put this together and identify a coordinated programme of multidisciplinary research.
 It is recognised that the specific research challenges facing offshore wind, tidal and wave technologies are quite distinct and that the work in synergic areas would be in addition to existing research and expertise.

-Professor Deborah Greaves, Head of the School of Engineering and Director of the COAST (Coastal, Ocean and Sediment Transport) Laboratory at the University of Plymouth, has been selected to head up Supergen ORE Hub and run the six-month Engagement Project from July to December 2017 to build the consortium and develop the R&D strategy and forward programme.
+Professor Deborah Greaves, Head of the School of Engineering, Computing and Mathematics and Director of the COAST (Coastal, Ocean and Sediment Transport) Laboratory at the University of Plymouth, has been selected to head up Supergen ORE Hub and run the six-month Engagement Project from July to December 2017 to build the consortium and develop the R&D strategy and forward programme.

 As part of this project, a series of three multi-stakeholder workshops to identify future research challenges for wind (fixed and floating), wave, and tidal (stream and range) energy to facilitate the transformation of the offshore energy system, and will discuss stakeholder needs regarding the new the hub and its modus operandi.